 The Pension Fund Committee is responsible for the appointment of external investment managers.
-Day-to-day management of the fund's investments is delegated to them within guidelines agreed with the Committee.
+Day-today management of the fund's investments is delegated to them within guidelines agreed with the Committee.
 Each manager has discretion in the selection of its range of investments, within the parameters of each portfolio, to achieve its performance target.

-The present investment structure involves a passively managed portfolio, together with actively managed specialist portfolios for overseas equities, bonds, property and absolute return multi asset funds.
+The present investment structure involves a passively managed portfolio, together with actively managed specialist portfolios for bonds, property, absolute return multi asset funds, private equity and infrastructure.
 The objective is for the specialist portfolios to add value by diversifying from the traditional asset classes.
-The investment managers and their appointed portfolios are shown below, the figures in brackets showing the percentage of the Fund's assets that each manager handles based on market values at 31 March 2018.
+The investment managers and their appointed portfolios are shown below, the figures in brackets showing the percentage of the Fund's assets that each manager handles based on market values at 31 March 2019.

-Manager Asset Class 2017/2018
+Manager Asset Class 2018/2019

 £ million %

-Legal & General Global Equities 377 17.4%
+Legal & General Global Equities 537.9 23.40%

-Blackrock Advisors Equities 309 14.2%
+Blackrock Advisors Equities 344.7 14.99%

-CBRE Global Investors Indirect Property 218 10.0%
+CBRE Global Investors Indirect Property 227.6 9.90%

-Legal & General UK Equities 190 8.7%
+Legal & General UK Equities 199.5 8.68%

+Insight Investment Absolute Return Bonds 193.2 8.41%

-Blackrock Advisors Gilts inc. Index Linked 177 8.2%
+Blackrock Advisors Gilts inc. Index Linked 185.7 8.08%

-Insight Investment Absolute Return Bonds 175 8.0%
+Pyrford Absolute Return Multi-Asset 153.6 6.68%

-Invesco Asset Management Absolute Return Multi-Asset 155 7.1%
+Invesco Asset Management Absolute Return Multi-Asset 153.2 6.66%

-Pyrford Absolute Return Multi-Asset 148 6.8%

-Trilogy Global Advisors Global Equities 119 5.5%

-Newton Investment Management Absolute Return Multi-Asset 114 5.3%
+Newton Investment Management Absolute Return Multi-Asset 122.5 5.33%

-Blackrock Advisors Emerging Markets 68 3.1%
+Blackrock Advisors Emerging Markets 68.0 2.96%

-SL Capital (SOF III) Private Equity 9 0.4%
+SI Capital Private Equity 17.3 0.75%

+Pantheon Infrastructure 15.7 0.68%

+Pool Share Capital Equities 0.8 0.04%

-Net Assets Managed by the Administering Authority 116 5.3%
+Net Assets Managed by the Administering Authority 79.1 3.44%

-Total Assets 2,175 100.0%
+Total Assets 2.299.0 100.00%

 The benchmarks and target returns governing these portfolios are detailed in the Investment Strategy Statement, included in full within this report.
+The net assets managed by the Administering authority are cash held at the bank less any Fund debtors and creditors.